pepper0707/Tangible-Games/Development Portfolio/03 - Game Concept/README.md

 *Figure 2: Notes on possible additon of a third colour type*
 ## Statement of attribution
 - Chloe: Created initial concept and accompanying sketch.
 Also created the notes seen.
+- Whole Team: Contributed ideas that totalled up  to become the final game concept.